Sanjayponnambalam/TIC-TAC-TOE/README.md

 Just a small game which works on any IDE.

 # REQUISITE
-This makes use of the random module (one of the many python modules.)
+This makes use of the random module (one of the many readily available python modules.)